Michael Choice

-Michael Blair Choice (born November 10, 1989) is an American professional baseball outfielder who is a free agent.
-Choice played in Major League Baseball (MLB) for the Oakland Athletics and Texas Rangers, and in the Korea Baseball Organization (KBO) for the Nexen Heroes.
+Michael Blair Choice (born November 10, 1989) is an American former professional baseball outfielder.
+Choice played in Major League Baseball (MLB) for the Oakland Athletics and Texas Rangers, and in the KBO League for the Nexen Heroes.

 Choice played college baseball at the University of Texas at Arlington before the Athletics made him their first round draft pick in 2010.
 He made his MLB debut with the Athletics in 2013, and played for the Rangers in 2014 and 2015.

 Amateur career

 Choice attended Mansfield Timberview High School in Arlington, Texas.
 He played for the school's baseball team as a catcher and pitcher.
 He had a .506 batting average during his senior year.

 Though universities in the Big 12 Conference scouted Choice, he received his only scholarship offer from the University of Texas at Arlington (UTA), where he played college baseball for the Texas–Arlington Mavericks baseball team of the Southland Conference.
 Due to the number of catchers and middle infielders on the team, Choice played as a center fielder.
 As a freshman in 2008, Choice led the team in with a .376 batting average, seven home runs, and 51 runs batted in (RBIs).
 That year, Choice was named Second Team College Freshman All-American Outfielder and Southland Conference Freshman of the Year.
 In 2009, he was named Southland Conference All-Star Outfielder.
 In the summer of 2009, he played for the United States national baseball team in the World Baseball Challenge.

 As a junior in 2010, Choice hit .393 with 16 home runs, a .568 on-base percentage, and a .704 slugging percentage.
 He was named First Team College All-American Outfielder, Southland Conference All-Star Outfielder, and Southland Conference Player of the Year.
 He was also named a semifinalist for the Golden Spikes Award, which is given to the best amateur baseball player of the year.
 In his three years at UTA, Choice batted .392 and hit a school-record 34 home runs.